 Check your USB voltage lines with multi-meter to ensure they are not shorted.
 Connect your ISP programmer to the ISP header of the LiveLight USB Interface.

 Connect your USB Interface to your computer’s USB port to power it.
-Red light on the programmer should turn green.
+The red light on the programmer should turn green.
 Your device is ready to go!

 Go to ‘Fuses’ and set them like specified in the picture below.
 Be extra careful when selecting clock source, if you set it wrong, your chip might be rendered useless.